 Yes.
 Although cutting dead branches improves tree growth, if you remove too many of the lower branches, you can end up with a weak tree.

 Keeping track of all your plants, when to prune the shrubs, when to deadhead the flowers, and when to trim the trees can be overwhelming on a to-do list.
 Don’t make yourself dizzy by juggling which seasons are best to prune which trees.
-Leave the when and the where to the pros by calling a local tree care professional.
+Leave the when and where to the pros by calling a local landscape professional or tree care pro.

 Main Image Credit: Ildar Sagdejev / Wikimedia Commons / CC BY-SA 3.0